bcss/RentACar-Contract/docs/USER_GUIDE.md

 ### Introduction

-As a user of RCCMS, it's important to understand your rights and responsibilities when using the system.
+As a user of KarāraOS, it's important to understand your rights and responsibilities when using the system.
 The system provides two comprehensive legal documents:

 - **Privacy Policy**: Explains how we collect, use, and protect your personal information
-- **Terms of Service**: Outlines the rules, responsibilities, and legal agreements for using RCCMS
+- **Terms of Service**: Outlines the rules, responsibilities, and legal agreements for using KarāraOS

 **Why Read These Documents?**
 - 📋 Understand what data we collect and how we use it